 Every day during the winter in extreme cold:

 In addition to the above, you can also consider the longer-term solution of adding extra insulation to pipes in colder unfinished areas like attics, basements, and crawl spaces.
-You could also benefit from placing a Leak Sensor (included in our Base Package) near those "at-risk" pipes.
+You could also benefit from placing a Leak Sensor (included in our Hedge Packages) near those "at-risk" pipes.
 The Leak Sensor will then monitor the area and alert you in the event of water accumulation.

 3. Secure Your Roof